Imgur/mandible/README.md

 ### Thumbnail generation during upload:

-To generate thumbnails with the request, pass the following JSON as form-data, keyed under `thumbs`
+**To generate thumbnails with an upload request, pass the following JSON as form-data, keyed under `thumbs`**

 ```javascript
 {